Feyerabend/vm/jvm1/README.md

 ### reading class files

 Class files are structured in a certain way to ease reading and interpreting code.
-Each file starts with a "magic number" which is in hex 'CAFEBABE', cf. the hexdump above.
+Each file starts with a "magic number" which is in hexadecimal 'CAFEBABE', cf. the hexdump above.
 This is a very common way for identifying files.
 E.g. PDF can start with 'PDF-1.3', where a version number follows.
-Or, for RTF there is a start with '{\rtf1' and then other instructions of the format of text follows.
+Or, for RTF (Rich Text Format) there is a start with '{\rtf1' or something like this, and then other instructions of the format for text follows.
+In this way a file can even be identified without an extension to the file.

 Here is a small script to show the start of a class file, and hardcoded for reading 'Sample.class' to have it short.